gabr42/MultiBuilder/README.md

 Environment definitions are stored in a INI-style configuration file with extension `.mbenv`.
 Default environment configuration file is stored in `C:\Users\Public\Documents\multibuilder.mbenv`.
 You can use a different configuration file by providing its name as a command-line parameter or by clicking the *Load Environment* button. *Edit Environment* button opens up a simple text editor where you can modify the configuration file.

-Environment configuraton file is split into *sections*.
+Environment configuration file is split into *sections*.
 Besides the special section named *Global* you can define any number of sections, each describing its own environment.
 The following example shows environment file used for testing [OmniThreadLibrary](http://www.omnithreadlibrary.com).

 [Global]
 Scratch=c:\0\MultiBuilder\$(EnvironmentName)